Vaquita-Fi/vaquita-bsc/README.md

 ## 🌐 Resources

-- 🚀 **Demo:** Check out the live demo of the project [here](https://vaquita-psi.vercel.app/)
+- 🚀 **Demo:** Check out the live demo of the project [here](https://vaquita-bsc.vercel.app/)
+- 📂 **Repo:** Explore the project repository on [GitHub](https://github.com/Vaquita-Fi/vaquita-bsc).
 - 🎥 **Pitch Deck:** This is the pitch deck for the project, providing a concise overview of its key elements.
 It helps to understand the problem, solution, business model, and overall impact more clearly.
-[Watch the Pitch Deck](https://www.loom.com/share/15fc8cf534db4c16beb92dab2e8d7879?sid=e9c3014d-ae1e-44f1-90dc-107cba3aa933)
+[Watch the Pitch Deck](https://www.loom.com/share/7eeb25ece45e45e084f13e8f811739fb?sid=8cba32ec-3d0e-4b07-b9e2-6b18b154a9a9)
-- 💻 **Sepolia Base contract:** `0x8522D7762A8C3a71ddf5f52b6DA19849BAB87F1d` — View the [Vaquinta Program](https://sepolia.basescan.org/address/0x8522D7762A8C3a71ddf5f52b6DA19849BAB87F1d).
+- 💻 **Binance Smart Chain Testnet Contract:** `0xAe49A6520205fB223CAB1Fe17B1373ab979946e0` — View the [Vaquita Program](https://testnet.bscscan.com/address/0xAe49A6520205fB223CAB1Fe17B1373ab979946e0).

   **Methods:**

-  - 🏁 `initializeRound`: Creates a new Round and adds collateral
+  - 🏁 `initializeRound`: Creates a new Round and adds collateral.
   - 🙋‍♂️ `addPlayer`: Adds a player to the round and their collateral.
   - 💰 `payTurn`: Pays the current turn in the round.